Makalu Base camp Trek

 In truth, ‘base camp’ can be an anticlimax after all the effort to get here.
 We will spend a day exploring the base camp.
 We intend to climb up towards the Makalu base camp trek Advance Base Camp at the start of Makalu’s southeast Ridge.

-It lies on the edge of the icy slopes.
-You get a fantastic view up the Barun Valley of Everest.
-A more rewarding endpoint to the Makalu base camp trek is to climb the 5250m ridge northeast of Shersong.
-It is on the lower slopes of Peak 3.
+It lies on the edge of the icy slopes, offering a fantastic view of the Barun Valley of Everest.
+A more rewarding endpoint to the Makalu base camp trek is climbing the 5250m ridge northeast of Shersong, which is on the lower slopes of Peak 3.

 From this high vantage point, views are northwest of Lhotse, Lhotse Shar, and Everest.
 When you get tired of having your awe-inspired, return to Shersong for the night.